IBOR transition: how Societe Generale supports its clients

 Clients can also prepare their transition via fallback clauses which are included in the terms and conditions of the master agreement for derivatives transactions.
 These clauses define: i) a reference rate that the parties will use in the event of the unavailability of the rate initially provided for, ii) the circumstances or events triggering the rate change, and iii) a spread adjustment reflecting differences between the original rate and the new rate.
 They reduce uncertainty and the risk of litigation.

-Faced with the risk of partial or total termination of Libor or Euribor, European market authorities recommend that professionals include such clauses in contracts to reduce individual and systemic risks.
+Faced with the risk of partial or total termination of Libor, European market authorities recommend that professionals include such clauses in contracts to reduce individual and systemic risks.
 For its part, ISDA implemented this summer a ‘fallback protocol’ that facilitates the inclusion of new exit clauses in existing IBOR derivative transactions between parties that have acceded to this protocol.

 In any case, renegotiations of CSA or the insertion of fallback clauses involve additional and time-consuming repapering work and financial contracts amendments.
 Preparations should be made as soon as possible to avoid renegotiating transactions in an emergency situation in the event of a sudden unavailability of an IBOR rate.